Best & Worst Ford Explorer Years

 Unfortunately, the initial year of the sixth generation was beset by multiple issues.
 The 2020 Ford Explorer had the highest number of recalls among its generation, concerning problems such as rearview camera failure, which affected up to 420,000 vehicles.

-Beyond recalls, owners reported a variety of issues ranging from transmission problems to build quality concerns.
-This problematic launch set a challenging tone for the sixth generation, making the 2020 model year one to be wary about.
+Beyond recalls, owners reported a variety of issues ranging from transmission problems to construction quality concerns.
+This troublesome launch set a challenging tone for the sixth generation, making the 2020 model year one to be wary about.

-The problems of the previous year continued into 2021, although to a lesser extent.
-The rearview camera issue persisted, and some transmission issues also remained unresolved.
+The problems of the previous year continued into 2021, although to a smaller extent.
+The rearview camera issue persisted, and some transmission issues also remained unsettled.

 Ford Explorer Average Resale Values